DefinitionThe rate of cervical cancer incidence in Utah or U.S. per 100,000 females.

 Reduce the rate of cervical cancer diagnosed at an advanced (regional or distant) stage among women ages 20 to 64.[[br]]

-How Do We Compare With the U.S.?Utah's rate of women diagnosed with cervical cancer has been lower than the U.S. rate for more than the past decade.
-Utah's rate in 2013 (most recent year data available nationally) was 4.8 women diagnosed with cancer per 100,000 women compared with the national rate of 7.2 per 100,000 women.
+How Do We Compare With the U.S.?Utah's rate of women diagnosed with cervical cancer has been lower than the U.S. rate for the past decade.
+The rate of cervical cancer incidence in the U.S. in 2016 (most recent year data available nationally) was 7.7 cases per 100,000 women compared with the Utah rate of 6 cases per 100,000 women.

 In addition, the Utah Department of Health initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, testicular, prostate, skin, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, and smoking cessation.